kirsle/github-changelog/README.md

                         comment hyperlinks enumerated (as their comments will tend to be other outputs from github-changelog and end up in a lot of redundant links).
+  --exclude EXCLUDE, -X EXCLUDE
+                        Exclude pull requests that merge into this branch.
+For example if you have a long-lived feature branch that isn't being deployed in your main release, you can use the --exclude option and name that branch.
+Its pull requests don't get included in the change log output in this case.
+This option can be specified multiple times.
 ```

 # License